Explanatory machine learning for sequential human teaching: Theoretical framework

 The cognitive cost is a variant of Kolmogorov complexity \cite{Kolmogorov1963} proposed in \cite{lun2021}.
 The cognitive cost estimates the textual complexity of logic terms and atoms declared in the execution stack of working memory.
 These logic terms and atoms are instances of predicates in a datalog program during the execution of a goal.

-Datalog program is a declarative subset of logic programs that represent data structures using predicate arguments but do not use function symbols.
-For instance, given logic terms and atoms $T_1,T_2, ..., T_{n-1}, T_n$, a tuple of finite arity can represented as $tuple(T_1, tuple(T_2, tuple(..., tuple(T_{n-1}, tuple(T_n, \epsilon))...)))$ and $list(T_1, list(T_2, \\ list(..., list(T_{n-1}, list(T_n, \epsilon))...)))$ represents a list of finite size where $\epsilon$ denotes an empty character.
-The cost of Logic term and atom instances is computed based on the length of the representation, in particular, the number of symbols involved.
+A datalog program is a declarative subset of logic programs that represent data structures using predicate arguments but do not use function symbols.
+Given logic terms and atoms $T_1,T_2, ..., T_{n-1}, T_n$, a tuple of finite arity can represented as